finos/common-domain-model/documentation/source/cdm-overview.rst

 CDM Application
 ^^^^^^^^^^^^^^^

-An eco-system of CDM-based application components from service providers exists in order to support the adoption of CDM and the implementation of CDM-based production systems by industry participants.
+An eco-system of CDM-based application components from software providers exists in order to support the adoption of CDM and the implementation of CDM-based production systems by industry participants.
 These applications may be open source software or licensed under commercial terms.

-As an early participant in the development of the CDM, REGnosys have developed an offering to assist other market participants in implementing or contributing to the CDM, in particular:
+In particular:

 * The CDM Portal provides a user interface allowing users to navigate through and download the CDM.
-* Rosetta Core is a Software Development Kit (SDK or *dev-kit*) for the CDM, corresponding to an *editable* version of the CDM Portal.
-Rosetta Core consists of an integrated set of tools for adopting, editing and implementing the model, allowing the industry community to directly contribute code to the CDM.
+* Rosetta is a Software Development Kit (SDK or *dev-kit*) for the Rosetta DSL, that provides an *editable* version of the CDM Portal.
+Rosetta consists of an integrated set of tools for editing, implementing and adopting models based on the Rosetta DSL.
+It allows the industry community to directly participate in the CDM development by contributing code to the CDM.
+Please refer to the `Rosetta Documentation <https://docs.rosetta-technology.io/core/index.html>`_ for more details.

+.. note:: The CDM Portal and Rosetta have been developed by technology firm REGnosys.
+For more information please visit: `<https://regnosys.com>`_

-ISDA encourages the adoption of CDM by service providers but does not endorse any of these application components.
+ISDA encourages the adoption of CDM by software providers but does not endorse any CDM application component.

 The CDM Design Principles
 -------------------------